-Contingent upon requests from the FALCON PMO, the Contractor shall arrange for and provide classroom training of the types and for the numbers of ICE employees and/or contractors, as well as classroom locations, specified in the individual service call.
+As requests for either Palantir Bootcamp Training or Palantir Workshop Training are made, the Contractor shall arrange for and provide classroom training of the types and for the numbers of ICE employees and/or contractors, as well as classroom locations, specified in the individual service call.
 The Contractor shall be responsible for collecting all necessary permission forms and feedback forms from attending ICE employees and returning these forms to the FALCON PMO.